Feirell/performance-test-runner/README.md

 ## submitting issues

 Please try to create your benchmark manually with the benchmark package when you encounter an issue to ensure that it is actually an error with this package.
-There are known issues with benchmark for example will `throw` cause the code to be recompiled by benchmark, like it is the case with setup and teardown, which results in the changed scope.

-This might seem counterintuitive, because it could result in errors that identifier are missing, since the identifier is the result of an import.

-This and other edge cases can result in unexpected behavior, therefore please make sure that your test works with the benchmark package before opening an issue.
+Be aware that the recompilation can lead to counterintuitive behavior since the scope is broken.